Whitey Harrison: Death

 In 1984, Harrison suffered a heart attack and underwent quadruple bypass surgery.
 Within months, he was back in the water.
 Known to local younger surfers as the old guy in the straw hat—another Hawaiian symbol with which Harrison is affiliated—he appeared in the early '90s in a national Armor All commercial, a Life magazine profile and as a guest on the "Late Night with David Letterman" television show.

 On September 8, 1993 Harrison experienced a second heart attack.
 He was at his second home on the island of Hawaii.
 His wife of 46 years, Cecelia, and a daughter, Marian, were with him at the time.
 The family had made the drive home from a morning swim when the incident occurred.
 Funeral services had not been announced but it was reported that his ashes were spread in the Pacific Ocean in Hawaii.

 Various obituaries had been published on behalf of Harrison in the New York Times, Los Angeles Times, and the Orange County Register.
 Steve Pezman, longtime editor and publisher of surf magazines, wrote for the Los Angeles Times that Harrison "was part of the lore and legend of surfing.
-And Lorrin was a major player in the culture in those naive days when California wasn’t carpeted with subdivisions."
+And Lorrin was a major player in the culture in those naïve days when California wasn’t carpeted with subdivisions."

-Legacy
+Legacy and Honors

 On April 24, 1993, Harrison held an 80th birthday celebration at San Onofre State Beach.
 He donned his signature palm-frond hat and surfed for more than an hour before beaching his board among a crowd of well-wishers.
 "Harrison has epitomized what is authentic and true to the sport of surfing.
 Often outfitted with a brightly-colored aloha shirt, a palm-frond hat, and a ukulele."

 The Dana Outrigger Canoe Club holds an annual competition in honor of Harrison.
 The Whitey Harrison Classic is an outrigger race of 20 miles with competitors of ages 12 to 70.
 It attracts over 900 competitors who are divided into 19 divisions.